 We also have considerable knowledge and experience in analysing past mortality change and modelling future mortality improvements using formal mathematical models and more subjective approaches, informed by expert opinion.

-Much of our work is project-based and we undertake assignments for insurance companies, reinsurance companies, investment banks and pension schemes.
+Much of our work is project-based and we undertake assignments for insurance companies, reinsurance companies, investment banks, international governmental organisations and pension schemes.

 Ongoing clients include the Continuous Mortality Investigation (CMI) and the Life and Longevity Markets Association (LLMA).
 The CMI has been a major client for over 20 years and our role includes data collection and analyses for the CMI life office and SAPS investigations and supporting the development of the CMI Mortality Projections Model.